 ‘Following her fairytale union, Princess Diana faces a distant husband, an unmovable monarchy and constant media scrutiny.
 But her unabashed honesty, modern perspective and gentle compassion galvanize a nation, even as it threatens the royal family’s hold on England.’

-Diana will feature music by Bon Jovi keyboardist David Bryan, who won two Tony Awards for his stage show Memphis in 2010.
+Diana features music by Bon Jovi keyboardist David Bryan, who won two Tony Awards for his stage show Memphis in 2010.

 At the time, critics at The Hollywood Reporter said that the musical ‘seems to have many of the pieces needed for a hit.’
-So we’ve definitely got high hopes for the Broadway debut!
+So we’ve definitely got high hopes for the Netflix version!